 Terry earned his bachelor's degree in organ at the University of Illinois where he was a student of the late Jerald Hamilton.
 He went on to earn a master's degree in organ at Eastman School of Music as a student of the late Russell Saunders.
 After music school he became interested in musical theater and moved to New York City where was was a keyboardist and/ or conductor in the orchestra pit for several Broadway shows and national touring companies.
+During the New York years he became involved in AIDS activism which led him to returning to school to earn his M.D. degree at the Renaissance School of Medicine at Stony Brook University (SUNY) in New York, and he completed residency in internal medicine at Bellevue Hospital.
+After practicing in New York City and San Francisco, he joined Gilead Sciences where he is currently a senior director in drug safety, working in HIV drug development.
 He is currently the interim music director at Transfiguration Church in San Mateo.